Fooled by Randomness

 Your brain reacts differently to the same situation depending on which chapter you open to.

 The fact that your mind cannot retain and use everything you know at once is the cause of such biases.
 One central aspect of a heuristic is that it is blind to reasoning.
-That's why this needs to exist.

 We seem to focus too much on “local” changes, not global ones.
 That is, we care too much about the latest change rather than the overall trend 👇